Pirmayr/TemplateExpander/TemplateExpander/doc/developer.md

 Rückgabewert

-true if the node ist accepted; otherwise, false.
+If the node is accepted, true is returned; otherwise, false.

 #### Funktion void AddExpansion